janunezc/next-biz-date/README.md

 If you have mocha installed (`npm i mocha -g`) you can also run `npm test` or simply `mocha` to execute the unit tests.

-You can look at the test.js file there for an example on usage, which consists in creating an array of dates (strings with yyyy-mm-dd format) that then is passed to the `NextBizDay()` function along with a cadidateDate specification.
+You can look at the test.js file there for an example on usage, which consists in creating an array of dates (strings with yyyy-mm-dd format) that then is passed to the `FindNextBizDate()` function along with a cadidateDate specification.

+The basic outline is:
+1. Define candidate date
+2. Define array of holidays (strings with yyyy-mm-dd format)
+3. Call the FindNextBizDate() function passing the candidateDate and the holidaysArray you defined.

 ```